varadhodiyil/RaspberryPi-Garage-System/README.md

 	total = 5 #Assigning starting distance for ultrasonic sensor while total > 3.5:
 ```
-The rest of the command description are almost self explanatory and commented in the program.
+The rest of the commands are almost self explanatory and the description is commented beside the command in the program.